The Truth About Tile and Grout Cleaning — What Homeowners Should Know

 Maintenance Tips

-• Wipe up spills immediately, especially on light-colored grout.
+• Wipe up spills immediately, especially on light grout.

-• Use a pH-neutral cleaner — avoid bleach or vinegar.
+• Use a pH-neutral tile cleaner — avoid bleach, vinegar, or harsh acids.

-• Reapply grout sealer every 1–2 years for best results.
+• Reapply grout sealer every 1–2 years for optimal protection.

 Final Thoughts

-Grout is often overlooked until it’s too late — but it’s one of the most important parts of keeping tile floors clean, safe, and long-lasting.
+Grout is often overlooked until it’s too late — but it’s one of the most important elements in keeping tile floors clean, safe, and long-lasting.

-With Rose Restoration’s professional equipment and expertise, you can refresh your floors, extend their lifespan, and restore that “newly installed” look — without replacement.
+With Rose Restoration’s tile and grout cleaning services, you can revive dull floors, extend their lifespan, and bring back that “just-installed” look — without costly replacement.

 Leave a Reply